rafaello666/stronaszczepanek/README.md

 ## Purpose

-The purpose of this repository is to provide a collection of HTML files for a website.
-The website contains various pages such as biography, index, about me, contact, privacy policy, and screenshots.
-The HTML files are organized into separate directories based on their language.
+The purpose of this repository is to provide a collection of HTML files for the personal website of Kinga Szczepanek.
+The HTML files are organized into different languages and follow a consistent naming convention.

 ## Directory Structure